pypa/pip-audit/README.md

 As such: you **must not** assume that `pip-audit` will **defend** you against malicious packages.
 In particular, it is **incorrect** to treat `pip-audit -r INPUT` as a "more secure" variant of `pip-audit`.
-For all extents and purposes, `pip-audit -r INPUT` is functionally equivalent to `pip install -r INPUT`, with a small amount of **non-security isolation** to conflicts with any of your local environments.
+For all intents and purposes, `pip-audit -r INPUT` is functionally equivalent to `pip install -r INPUT`, with a small amount of **non-security isolation** to conflicts with any of your local environments.